-Why you need to plan your blog content way ahead of time
+Why you need to plan your blog content strategy way ahead of time

 Do you sometimes feel overwhelmed because you don’t know what to blog about?